 - The ideal place for pots & pans used regularly is hung over or stored underneath or near your cooker & hob.

-- There are some super reasonable storage solutions available e.g. pan lids on the back of cupboard doors from Wilko.
+- There are some super reasonable storage solutions available such as pan lids on the back of cupboard doors from Wilko.

-- You may wish to store larger pots & pans which you don’t use regularly e.g. a slow cooker, bread maker, sandwich toaster in a less accessible kitchen cupboard or a utility room if you’re lucky enough to have one.
+- You may wish to store larger pots & pans which you don’t use regularly.
+For example, a slow cooker, bread maker, sandwich toaster in a less accessible kitchen cupboard or a utility room if you’re lucky enough to have one.

 - I have to hold my hands up here & admit crockery is my downfall, I just love that bowl from a vintage fair.
 However… I do adopt the one in one out rule fastidiously.